dekoning-lab/wfes/readme.md

 cd wfes
 make
 ```
-Currently, on `linux` systems are supported.
+Currently, only `linux` systems are supported.

 ## Usage